lingtalfi/Light_RealGenerator/personal/mydoc/pages/conception-notes.md

 The variables system
 ------------
-2020-02-26
+2020-02-26 -> 2020-07-02

-The variables system lets you declare and reuse some custom strings, so that you can inject them wherever you want in the configuration file.
+The variables system lets you declare some custom variables, and inject them wherever you want in the configuration file.

 To use the variables system, declare your variables as a key/value array at the root level, then to use a variable anywhere in the configuration file, just use the special variable notation described below.